felixlheureux/sanctuary-game/README.md

-# Children of Ukiyo - 3D Game
+# Sanctuary Game - 3D Game

 [Play the game here!](https://sanctuary-game.pages.dev/)

 ## 🎮 About

-Children of Ukiyo is a fun 3D action-adventure game that I created as a side project to learn Three.js and explore 3D game development.
+Sanctuary Game is a fun 3D action-adventure game that I created as a side project to learn Three.js and explore 3D game development.
 The game takes place in a mystical universe where different factions work together to maintain balance between worlds.

 ## 🛠️ Technologies